ionStici/frontend/mds/css/how-css-works.md

 ### 1. Position and order of appearance

-- Two selectors of identical specificity: the last one written in the code is the one that will apply.
+- Two selectors of identical specificity: the last one written in the source code is the one that will apply.
 - The same CSS property declared multiple times in the same selector: the last one declared will apply.

 <div></div>

 - Multiple CSS files linked via the `<link>` tag: the last `<link>` will have the most specificity.
 - If the `<style>` element is declared before a `<link>`: the linked stylesheet's CSS will have the most specificity.
-- An inline `style` attribute with CSS declared in it will override all other CSS, regardless of its position, unless a delcaration has `!important` defined.
+- An inline `style` attribute with CSS declared in will override all other CSS, regardless of its position, unless a delcaration has `!important` defined.

 <div></div>